I Am What I Am (Village People song)

 Judith A. Peraino described "I Am What I Am" as a "hit single" while Boze Hadleigh described it as a "pre-hit".
 Sharon Davis claimed that lyrics are "so camp they have to held down with tent pegs."
 But Billboard described it as "provocative", describing it as a "gay pride anthem with its activist lyrics and basic theme."
 Billboard also praised the rhythm and percussion and horn arrangements.
 AllMusic critic Amy Hanson described it as "a well-constructed slab of groove", despite lacking subtlety.
 Rolling Stone critic Mitchell Schneider regarded "I Am What I Am" as the best song on Macho Man stating that Willis' voice is "full of anger and delight" on the song and concluding that "because the song seems so committed, it makes the rest of the material sound downright pointless."

 Classic Rock History critic Brian Kachejian rated it the Village People's 5th greatest song, calling it "a song of tremendous empowerment in standing up for the rights of gays and lesbians at the time."

-The song's title was later reused by Jerry Herman for a 1983 hit song performed by Gloria Gaynor, which also had gay pride as a theme.
 Reebok later used the title phrase for a successful trainers advertising campaign.